Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 Q2: Why do Jewish people wear Tefflin?

-Ans: Tefflin are small leather boxes containing parchments with Torah verses one for the head and the other for the left hand.
+Ans: Tefflin are small leather boxes containing parchments with Torah verses, one for the head and the other for the left hand.
 It is mostly worn by Jewish people during the weekday morning services to worship God.

 Q3: What is the meaning of Bat Chayil?